openfoodfacts/robotoff-ann/README.md

 # Robotoff ANN

+**This project is archived, as we now use Elasticsearch to perform ANN.
+We don't need anymore an external service to serve index files, everything related to ANN is done in Robotoff directly**.

+---

 This project helps [robotoff](https://github.com/openfoodfacts/robotoff) in categorizing logos.
 Bug tracking is mostly [done on the main Robotoff repository](https://github.com/openfoodfacts/robotoff/issues/596)
 ## Tangible results
 * You can see all the crops generated and up for manual annotation in [Hunger Games](https://hunger.openfoodfacts.org/logos), our gamified annotation engine.